Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 - Points: Fish are securely secured with barbed tips and won't slip off after being successfully shot.

-- Buoyancy: Retrieval is effortless thanks to floating capabilities and high-visibility arrows.
+- Buoyancy: Thanks to floating capabilities and high-visibility arrows, retrieval is effortless.
 A bright-colored arrow is recommended for better visibility.

 C. Reels